 Doing Electrical Work for Friends and Family

 Many jurisdictions across North America allow you to do your own electrical work in your home.
 As long as it passes inspection, there’s no code violation concerns for DIYers handling their own wiring.
-Trouble is, once friends and family hear that you’re good at electrical work, requests to help with theirs may start coming.
+Trouble is, once friends and family hear you’re good at electrical work, requests to help with theirs may start coming.
 This is a code violation in most places.
 Working on your own electrical system is fine, but only licensed electricians can work on someone else’s.
 However, make sure to check with your local municipality before performing any electrical repair work on your own.

 Choosing the Wrong Circuit Breaker